 Before registering for a tax account number, you should also determine which taxes affect your business.
 The most common business taxes are listed below, but there are others.
 Your businesses may also be liable for industry-specific taxes such as the Liquor Tax, Parking Tax, and Hotel Tax.
 For a complete list of City of Philadelphia Tax types, rates and regulations, visit www.phila.gov/revenue.

 Business Income and Receipts Tax – Formerly the Business Privilege Tax, BIRT applies to every entity doing business in the City of Philadelphia, whether or not they earned a profit during the preceding year.
 The BIRT is a two part tax on gross receipts and net income and both parts must be filed.
-In tax year 2015, there is an exemption of the first $75,000 in gross receipts and a proportionate share of net income from the business income and receipts tax.
+Beginning in tax year 2016, there is an exemption of the first $100,000 in gross receipts and a proportionate share of net income from the business income and receipts tax.

 Net Profits Tax – Levied on the Net Profits from the operation of any partnership, limited liability partnership, or sole proprietorship doing business in Philadelphia or having partners or owners living in Philadelphia.
 The Net Profits Tax is remitted in addition to the Business Income and Receipts Tax.
 Incorporated businesses are not responsible for the Net Profits Tax.
 For Independent Contractors, or recipient of IRS Form 1099, the Net Profits Tax is in-lieu of the wage tax.